 I am a Senior Lecturer in Information Systems Management at Newcastle University where I direct a university research centre (KITE) and teach in the Business School.
 My research interests are in public service innovation and sociotechnical systems: the role that data, information and information systems play in organisational innovation and inter-organisational relationships (IOR).

 I have nearly two decades of experience working on and leading public service information system research and development projects.
 I have lectured widely on collaboration, information sharing and information systems in public service contexts and teach on a range of UG and PG programmes including Research Methods, Information Systems and Partnership/Collaborative working.

 BSc (Hons), Cert MRS, MSc, PG Cert, PhD

 Director of the Centre for Knowledge Innovation Technology and Enterprise (KITE), a Newcastle University Research Centre (2012 ongoing) www.ncl.ac.uk/kite

-Director of the Social Informatics Living Lab (SILab), Newcastle University a member of the European Network of Living Labs - ENoLL (2008 ongoing) - see www.openlivinglabs.eu
+Director of the Newcastle Living Lab (SILab), Newcastle University a member of the European Network of Living Labs - ENoLL (2008 ongoing) - see www.openlivinglabs.eu

 2007-10: Deputy/Co-Director of the Centre for Knowledge Innovation Technology and Enterprise (KITE - University Research Centre)

 2003-04: Principal Research Associate, Centre for Social and Business Informatics (SBI), Institute of Policy and Practice, Newcastle University, UK

-2002-03: Senior Research Associate, Business School, Centre for Software Reliability (CSR), Centre for Urban and Regional Development Studies (CURDS), University of Newcastle, UK
+2002-03: Senior Research Associate, Management School, Centre for Software Reliability (CSR), Centre for Urban and Regional Development Studies (CURDS), University of Newcastle, UK

 Fellow of the Higher Education Academy (HEA)